 Sustainable intensification is considered by many to be one the foundations of a sustainable future food system.
 But what does it mean and how can it be achieved?
-In this blog post, Dan Casey reflects on the discussion he hosted on this subject at our regular Journal Club.
+Dan Casey reflects on the discussion he hosted on this subject.
 Read: Sustainable Intensification, to be or not to be?
 That is the question.

-Daniel Casey was invited to meet with the International Development Select Committee at the Houses of Parliament.
+Daniel met with the International Development Select Committee at the Houses of Parliament.
 Here, he explains what he learned about the important role researchers can play in policy.
-Read: Time to network!
-Meeting the International Development Select Committee.
+Read: Academics and select committees by Daniel Casey

-The idea of ‘open data’ could bring enormous benefits to the development of sustainability policy, and when Daniel Casey visited the Department for Environment, Food and Rural Affairs, he found policymakers who were well aware of its potential.
-In this blog post, Daniel digs into the ideas behind open data and examines the importance of making sure everyone’s voices are heard.
-Read: The future is bright – the future is ‘open data’?
+Open data could bring enormous benefits to the development of sustainability policy, and when Daniel Casey visited the Defra he found policymakers were aware of its potential.
+For this blog, Daniel digs into open data and the importance of making sure everyone’s voices are heard.
+Read: Is open date the future of farming?
+By Daniel Casey.